Aviah/one-click-django-docs/deployment.md

 As you add or update your code, work in a separate branch, and merge to master when something is stable and ready for production.

 The on-going development progress is pushed to the central project repository at `@server:/home/django/mysite.git`.
 This is the `origin` remote of the development repository.
-This repo is separated from the production website.
-You can push often to save your progress to this repo.
+This repo is separated from the production website, so you can push often to save your progress to this repo.
 Simply use `git push` or `git push --all`.

 After you pushed a new master version that is ready for production, deploy  it to the website.